grafana/agent/docs/sources/static/api/_index.md

 ## Config management API (Beta)

-Grafana Agent exposes a configuration management REST API for managing instance configurations when it's running in [scraping service mode][scrape].
+Grafana Agent exposes a configuration management REST API for managing instance configurations when it's running in [scraping service mode](ref:scrape).

 {{< admonition type="note" >}}
 The scraping service mode is a requirement for the configuration management